watson-developer-cloud/community/conversation/README.md

 #### Features demonstrated
 Features highlighted are how to disambiguate if a user inputs multiple intents, how to use handlers to exit a slot, how to utilize pattern entities in dialog, and how to add a counter to know when your bot should escalate to an agent or end a conversation.
 Watch this [video](https://youtu.be/Z_vmzC0tu60) for more detailed information.

+## Sending utterances and generating conversation logs through a script <a id=generate-chat-logs></a>
+Sometimes you need a quick way to simulate a user and call the /message API with a sequence of input messages.
+For example, you may want to test your workspace and generate data for the Improve section of the Conversation UI.
+Download the [generate-chat-logs](generate-chat-logs.py3) python file along with the sample [utterances](utterances.csv) CSV.
+When you run the script, pass your own credentials and connection information as parameters as described in the comments at the top of [generate-chat-logs](generate-chat-logs.py3).